Why Metal Fabrication AI Quoting Software Is the Next Big Game Changer

 Where Mavlon Fits In

 Ask, “Can we quote 500 units of stainless tube with a fifteen day turnaround?” and it checks raw stock, labor availability, and similar orders before answering in plain language.
-The system plugs into email, ERP, and CAD folders, so every RFQ becomes fresh training data without extra uploads.
+The system plugs into email, ERP, and drawing folders, so every RFQ becomes fresh training data without extra uploads.

 This conversational layer lowers the learning curve for any team member, even if they have never touched coding or advanced CAM tools.